tensorlayer/TensorLayer/README.md

 TensorLayer is a novel TensorFlow-based deep learning and reinforcement learning library designed for researchers and engineers.
 It provides a large collection of customizable neural layers / functions that are key to build real-world AI applications.
 TensorLayer is awarded the 2017 Best Open Source Software by the [ACM Multimedia Society](http://www.acmmm.org/2017/mm-2017-awardees/).

-🚀🚀🚀🚀 We are working hard on updating TensorLayer for TensorFlow 2.0 [here](https://github.com/tensorlayer/tensorlayer/issues/900), feel free to discuss and contribute!
+🚀🚀🚀🚀 We are working hard on updating TensorLayer for [TensorFlow 2.0](https://www.tensorflow.org) in [here](https://github.com/tensorlayer/tensorlayer/issues/900), feel free to discuss and contribute!
+(Join our Slack or Wechat group)

 # Features